luckenbach/appgate-conkolla/README.md

 ```

 ### Run conkolla
-By default conkolla serves on `https://localhos:4433`.
-Different serving options are available, check with `conkolla -h` for more information.
+By default conkolla serves on `https://localhost:4433`.
+Different serving options are available, check with `conkolla --h` for more information.
+Keep the window in the background, it will reveal a good part of the interactions between client - conkolla - controller, and can be useful to follow the requests & responses, and payloads.

 #### Windows
 Open a cmd line or powershell, then type `conkolla.exe`.